DeisData/deisdata.github.io/shell/alter-dir/index.md

 ## Commands of the Day
 - Creating Directories or Files:
-  - `mkdir path` creates a new directory
+  - `mkdir path` creates a new directory (called path in this case)
-  - `nano new` runs a text editor called Nano to create a new file by the new name given.
+  - `nano filename.txt` runs a text editor called `nano` to create a new file by the name given.
 For example, `nano thesis.txt` creates a text file named `thesis.txt` in the working directory.
-  - `touch new` creates an empty (0 byte) file by the new name given.
+  - `touch filename.txt` creates an empty (0 byte) file by the new name given.
 Why bother?
 Some programs require empty files to populate with output.
 - Moving or Renaming directories or files safely:
   - `mv old new` command move has two arguments.
 The first tells `mv` what we're moving, while the second is where it's to go.
   - `mv -i` or `mv -interactive` must be used to make `mv` ask for confirmation before overwriting any existing file or directory with the same name as the second argument.
 (Otherwise, Beware!
 It will silently overwrite.)